 dr. C.T.
 Cusack (Christopher)

-Universitair docent - Departement Moderne talen en culturen
+Universitair docent - Afdeling Moderne Talen en Culturen

 Universitair docent - Radboud Institute for Culture and History

 Chris Cusack (he/him) is Assistant Professor of English and American Literature and Culture.
-He mainly teaches in the English Language and Culture and American Studies BA programmes, the English track of the two-year educational MA programme, and the MA in Transatlantic Studies.
+He mainly teaches in the English Language and Culture and American Studies BA programmes, and the English track of the two-year educational MA programme.

 His work has appeared in a wide range of journals and edited books, and his first monograph is under contract with Liverpool University Press.
-For the same press, he has also co-edited, with Bridget English and Matthew Reznicek, a forthcoming collection of essays on corpses in modern Irish literature.
-With Sophie Cooper, he is putting together a special issue of Éire-Ireland on death and the Irish diaspora.
-He is also slowly – all too slowly – conceptualising a cultural history of the coffin.
+For the same press, he recently co-edited, with Bridget English and Matthew Reznicek, The Corpse in Modern Irish Literature.
+With Sophie Cooper, he is finalising a special issue of Éire-Ireland on death and the Irish diaspora.

 Chris has been the recipient of multiple scholarships and awards.
-As a literary critic, he writes for publications such as the Irish Times, the TLS, the Irish Literary Supplement, de Nederlandse Boekengids [Dutch Review of Books], Poetry London, and Poetry Review.
-By night, he moonlights as a poet, with big words but only fair to middling success.
+As a literary critic, he writes for publications such as the Irish Times, the TLS, the Irish Literary Supplement, de Nederlandse Boekengids, Poetry London, and Poetry Review.